aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 If you provision a supported [GPU graphics instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/accelerated-computing-instances.html#gpu-instances), you can choose to specify which graphics driver to install.
 Alternatively, you may use `C:\Users\Administrator\download-<DRIVER-TYPE>-driver.cmd` helper batch file to download (and manually install) NVIDIA GRID, NVIDIA gaming and AMD GPU drivers from AWS.
 Note that the drivers are for AWS customers only and you are bound by conditions and terms as per [Install NVIDIA drivers on Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-nvidia-driver.html) and [Install AMD drivers on Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-amd-driver.html).
 Refer to [Prerequisites for accelerated computing instances](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-installing-winprereq.html#setting-up-installing-graphics) for driver installation and configuration instructions.
 You may also need to uninstall [NICE DCV Virtual Display driver](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-installing-winprereq.html#setting-up-installing-general).

+To update NICE DCV Server, connect to Fleet Manager RDP console using `RdpConnect` link and run `C:\Users\Administrator\update-DCV.cmd`

 ## Notes about Linux templates
-[Virtual sessions](https://docs.aws.amazon.com/dcv/latest/adminguide/managing-sessions-start.html#managing-sessions-start-manual) are used instead of console sessions, and system is configured with systemd multi-user.target.
+[Virtual sessions](https://docs.aws.amazon.com/dcv/latest/adminguide/managing-sessions-start.html#managing-sessions-start-manual) instead of console sessions are used, and system is configured with systemd multi-user.target.
 To ensure availability of virtual session, a custom daemon processs `dcv-virtual-session.service` polls for and creates a new virtual session when none are found.
 The login user name depends on Linux distributions as follows:
 - Amazon Linux 2, AlmaLinux, RHEL : ec2-user
 - Rocky Linux : rocky